paulmooreparks/Xfer/README.md

 *   **Structured Root**: All XferLang documents require a root collection element (Object, Array, or Tuple) to ensure well-defined document structure and unambiguous parsing.

 ## XferLang by Example
-XferLang is meant to feel familiar if you already work with JSON while offering alternative trade‑offs: explicit typing, flexible whitespace, delimiter repetition instead of character escaping, and built‑in processing instructions (PIs) for document‑local behavior.
+XferLang is meant to feel similar to JSON while immediately surfacing additional power: explicit typing, flexible whitespace, and parse‑time behavior via processing instructions (PIs).

 ### A Direct Comparison